-Any elector registered in the Broxtowe Borough Council area may make a representation in relation to the size and boundaries of polling districts and the location and suitability of polling places.
+Any elector in the Broxtowe constituency may make a representation in relation to the size and boundaries of polling districts and the location and suitability of polling places.
 The Council also welcomes comments or representations from past or potential candidates, local political parties and any person or body with expertise in access for disabled people.
 Comments are also invited on polling stations currently used and/or any suggested alternatives.